Children aged 5 to 11 eligible for the Covid-19 vaccine

 For the safety of our patients and staff we have made some changes in our waiting room.
 We have the capacity to hold a number of patients (max 12) at any one time whilst still adhering to social distancing guidance.
 There are clear markers on the floor and chairs have been positioned at a safe distance from each other.
 In addition to this, a safety screen has been installed on our reception counter and we have upgraded our cleaning schedules by introducing regular sanitisation of the communal areas.

-Face Masks - If you need to attend the surgery for any reasone, you must wear a face covering whilst inside the building.
+Face Masks - If you need to attend the surgery for any reason, you must wear a face covering whilst inside the building.
 Please remember to bring one with you.

-We would like to reassure all our patients, including those who are shielding, that by introducing these measure we can offer you a safe environment to receive the medical care you need.
+We would like to reassure all our patients, that by introducing these measure we can offer you a safe environment to receive the medical care you need.

 Please remember – only visit the surgery if your problem cannot be dealt with any other way.